Connolly warns of ‘politics of fear’ as Humphreys says rival ‘insulted allies’

 Ms Humphreys said if Fianna Fail supporters were going to vote for Mr Gavin, “I would ask them to give me their number two please”.

-Ahead of the debate, Ms Humphreys remarked that she could apply for a job in RTE, referring to all the broadcast debates she has taken part in, while Ms Connolly said “here we go again” as she entered the radio studio.
+Ahead of the debate, Ms Humphreys remarked in the studio that she could apply for a job in RTE, referring to all the broadcast debates she has taken part in, while Ms Connolly said “here we go again” as she entered the radio studio.

+Ms Humphreys also referenced Ms Connolly’s football skills during the debate, saying “I have to give that one to Catherine”, to which Ms Connolly replied, “I’ll teach you”.